syncfusion-content/blazor-docs/blazor/diagram/layout/flowchart-layout.md

 ![Blazor Diagram with Flowchart layout](../images/Flowchart_Layout.png)

+You can download a complete working sample from `GitHub`.

-## Customize flowchart layout orientation
+## How to customize flowchart layout orientation

 The sequence of a node's direction can be customized by flowchart's orientation, either vertically from top to bottom or horizontally from left to right.
-The [Orientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Layout.html#Syncfusion_Blazor_Diagram_Layout_Orientation) property of the Layout class allows you to define the flow direction for the flowchart as either `TopToBottom` or `LeftToRight`.
+The [Orientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Layout.html#Syncfusion_Blazor_Diagram_Layout_Orientation) property of the layout class allows you to define the flow direction for the flowchart as either `TopToBottom` or `LeftToRight`.

 ### TopToBottom orientation